hzwer/ECCV2022-RIFE/README.md

 $ python3 inference_mp4_2x.py --video video.mp4
 (generate video_2x.mp4, you can use this script recursively to get 4X, 8X, 16X...)
 ```

+We will release our training and benchmark validation code soon.

 ## Citation